 Do I need insurance to register a car in Illinois?

 Yes.
-Illinois requires financial responsibility to operate a vehicle, and insurers report policies to Illinois Secretary of State electronically through Illinois electronic verification.
+Illinois requires financial responsibility to operate a vehicle, and insurers report policies to the Secretary of State electronically through the state’s verification program.
 You must have active coverage before completing registration.
 Carry proof (paper or electronic) in your vehicle at all times.
-Learn more: Do You Need Insurance to Register a Car?

 Does Finhabits help with SR-22 filings?